 Who We ARE

-As the primary private fundraising partner of the Blue Ridge Parkway, expectations of us run higher than the treetops.
-The National Park Service relies upon our commitment to fund programs and projects that enhance the visitor experience and have lasting value.
-With shrinking Federal funding, it’s more challenging than ever for them to maintain their high level of service.
+As the primary private fund-raising partner of the Blue Ridge Parkway, expectations for our work along the Parkway are great.
+With such a culturally and ecologically rich landscape at stake, it's no wonder.
+The National Park Service relies upon our commitment to fund programs and projects that enhance the visitor experience and have lasting value, from environmental studies to historic preservation and interpretation.
+With shrinking Federal funding, it’s more challenging than ever for the park staff to maintain their high level of service.

-The Blue Ridge Parkway Foundation is a non-profit 501(3)c organization founded in 1997 through a cooperative agreement with the National Park Service to provide private financial support for the Blue Ridge Parkway.
-We receive no annual Federal funding, and our budget greatly depends upon people like you who cherish the grandeur and legacy of the Blue Ridge Mountains and the Parkway.
+The Blue Ridge Parkway Foundation is a nonprofit 501(3)c organization founded in 1997 through a cooperative agreement with the National Park Service to provide private financial support for the Blue Ridge Parkway.
+We receive no annual Federal funding, and our budget greatly depends upon people like you who cherish the grandeur and legacy of the Parkway and Blue Ridge Mountains.

-The Blue Ridge Parkway Foundation is your passage to the most visited unit in the National Park system.
-Join our community of stewards who want to create a solid future for the Blue Ridge Parkway and preserve it for future generations.
+The Blue Ridge Parkway Foundation is your link to making an impact on one of the most visited units in the National Park System.
+Join our Community of Stewards, who are strengthening the Blue Ridge Parkway now and for future generations.

 Share the journey with us.
-Since 1997, we have provided over $2.7 million dollars for projects and programs that benefit the Parkway.
+Since 1997, we have provided more than $10 million dollars for projects and programs that benefit the Parkway.
 Learn more about what we do.

 - Projects & Programs